Minnesota Domestic Violence Lawyer: Flaws in Felony Strangulation Charges

 Furthermore, the felony strangulation laws do not often make exceptions in self-defense.
 If you were being attacked and restrained your spouse by the neck in order to protect yourself, if you leave marks and even if they left marks as well, this will still make you look incredibly guilty.
 It could be argued that you were strangling them and they left those marks to defend themselves.

 It is this loophole that makes domestic violence so hard to defend, particularly if you are a man.
 So many men get railroaded for domestic violence, and yes, while there are violent men, we should not forget that there are violent women out there as well.
 This can have a lasting effect as well.
-Not only will you have to serve jail time and pay fines if convicted, but the felony charge that comes with strangulation will also show on background checks that could impede future employment.
+Not only will you have to serve jail time and pay fines if convicted, but the felony charge that comes with strangulation will also show on background checks.

 When defending felony strangulation, there are a few effective routes to take.
 The first is to prove your stability and your partner’s instability.
 If they have been violent in the past, this can be a good sign for your defense case.
 Furthermore, there are some instances where medical records can show that you were simply restraining your spouse rather than actively choking them.